-- leak size;
+- leak size:

 - initial bulk tank contents;

 - terrain roughness; and

 - weather conditions.

 The difference between vapour cloud duration and dimensions can be large depending on the above factors.
-Examples of variations in the regime are described below were calculated using EFFECTS software.
+Examples of variations in the regime described below were calculated using EFFECTS software.

-The calculated vapour cloud dimensions for an initially 55% full bulk tank from a 0.25" diameter leak are approximately 5 m in length (downwind distance from release point) by 2 m in width (crosswind) distance from release point).
-Increasing the size of the leak to 3" will increase the dimensions to approximately 490 m in length and 320 m in width.
+The calculated vapour cloud dimensions for an initially 55% full bulk tank from a 0.25" diameter leak are approximately 6 m in length (downwind distance from release point) by 2 m in width (crosswind distance from release point).
+Increasing the size of the leak to 3" will increase the dimensions to approximately 489 m in length and 315 m in width, under winter conditions.

-The calculated propane release duration time for an initially 55% full bulk tank from a 0.25" diameter leak is approximately 32 hours under winter conditions.
-Increasing the initial fill percentage to 85% with the same 0.25" diameter leak will increase the release duration to approximately 50 hours.
-Increasing the size of the leak to 3" will reduce the release time to approximately 15 min from an initially 55% full tank and under winter conditions.
+The calculated propane release duration time for an initially 55% full bulk tank system from a 0.25" diameter leak is approximately 64 hours under winter conditions.
+Increasing the initial fill percentage to 85% with the same 0.25" diameter leak will increase the release duration to approximately 99 hours.
+Increasing the size of the leak to 3" will reduce the release time to approximately 30 minutes from an initially 55% full tank and under winter conditions.